MBA Program: Information Systems Management Concentration

 - MBA 517 - Information Systems for Management

 - MBA 560 - Design & Analysis of Management Information Systems

 - MBA 564 - The Role of Information Systems in Marketing Management

 - MBA 586 - Virtual Communications

 - MBA 587 - Decision Support Systems

 - MBA 588 - Database Management

 Information Systems Management Faculty Include:

-Back to Concentrations »
+Back to Programs and Concentrations »

 Center for Behavioral Finance launches website: The Center for Behavioral Finance at Stony Brook University brings together researchers from different disciplines to conduct research in behavioral finance.
 We aim at producing cutting-edge research in all fields of behavioral finance and (financial) decision making, mostly using experiments, publishable in top-tier journals in finance, judgment and decision making and psychology.